SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Comments
 --------

-Use comments to include non-executable text in your code, as a note or reminder to yourself.
+Use comments to include nonexecutable text in your code, as a note or reminder to yourself.
 Comments are ignored by the Swift compiler when your code is compiled.